Burke-Lauenroth-Lab/rSFSW2_tools/README.md

 All existing information should [automatically be redirected](https://help.github.com/articles/renaming-a-repository/) to the new name.

 Contributors are encouraged, however, to update local clones to [point to the new URL](https://help.github.com/articles/changing-a-remote-s-url/), i.e.,
 ```
 git remote set-url origin https://github.com/Burke-Lauenroth-Lab/rSFSW2_tools.git
 ```

-If using GitHub Desktop you may want to remove existing clones, update the local clones via command line, re-start GitHub Desktop and add a new clone of the updated repository.

 ## Test Projects
 Complete SWSF projects configured to test different functionality.
 Code is available to